Speak to a qualified cancer nurse

 Treatment for prostate cancer

 There are different options for managing and treating prostate cancer, and more than one treatment may be suitable for you.
-Your specialist will let you know your options based on the stage and grade of the prostate cancer as well as your general health, age and preferences.
+Your specialists will let you know your options.
+The treatment recommended by your doctors will depend on the stage and grade of the prostate cancer as well as your general health, age and preferences.

 - localised early

 - surgery and/or radiation therapy

 - androgen deprivation therapy (ADT) may also be suggested